ProGIC: Progressive and Lightweight Generative Image Compression with Residual Vector Quantization: Experiments

 In this section, we present ablation studies to validate the contribution of each proposed component.
 For a clearer comparison, we evaluate BD-rate on the Kodak dataset using DISTS as the quality metric.
 We run all ablation experiments with 1M iterations for efficiency.

-\paragraph{Model Size.} The comparison between ProGIC and ProGIC-s serves as an ablation study on model size.
-ProGIC uses more layers ($M$) and a higher channel count ($C_1$) in both $g_a(\cdot)$ and $g_s(\cdot)$, which improves its representational capacity.
-As shown in~\cref{tab:bd_table} and~\cref{tab:cpu_time}, ProGIC outperforms ProGIC-s on all datasets.
-However, ProGIC-s is significantly faster while remaining competitive with prior SOTA, indicating an effective design trade-off.
+\paragraph{Proposed progressive quantization.} Existing progressive codecs~\cite{lic-dpict,lic-ctc,lic-progdtd,diffusion-prog} are not optimized for perceptual quality and are thus incomparable to ProGIC.
+To ensure a fair and comprehensive comparison, we retrain the non-generative progressive codec ProgDTD~\cite{lic-progdtd} using the same dataset and training protocol as ProGIC.
+ProgDTD achieves progressive decoding without introducing additional components.We use the training hyperparameter $\lambda \in \{2,4,8\}$.
+We find $\lambda=2$ yields a bitrate range comparable to ProGIC.

+\cref{tab:1} presents a full ablation study of the proposed progressive quantization.
+We fix the lightweight backbone as ``Base'', while the other variants add them individually or together.
+As shown in \cref{tab:1}, although ``Base + ProgDTD (PSNR)'' has poor BD-rate, ``Base + ProgDTD (LPIPS)'' optimized with the same objective as ProGIC already outperforms MS-ILLM with a 10.28\% gain, confirming the strength of our lightweight backbone for GIC.
+Moreover, ``Base + RVQ'' significantly improves BD-rate by 37.82\% and delivers a $5\times$ speedup over ``Base + ProgDTD (LPIPS)'', confirming the effectiveness of RVQ that brings strong perceptual quality and low coding latency.

-\paragraph{Proposed Modules and Entropy Coding.} \cref{tab:Ablation_module} presents an ablation study on the effectiveness of the attention and modulation modules.
-The base model excludes both modules, while the other variants add them individually or together.
-Feature modulation incurs a negligible change in FLOPs but yields a 2.42\% BD-rate reduction.
-The attention module contributes a more substantial improvement of 11.41\% BD-rate reduction with only 6.34\% increase in FLOPs.
-Combining both modules achieves a 14.90\% BD-rate reduction with a minimal increase in FLOPs.
+\paragraph{Proposed Modules and Entropy Coding.} As shown in \cref{tab:1}, Feature modulation incurs a negligible change in FLOPs but yields a 2.42\% BD-rate reduction.
+The attention module contributes a more substantial improvement of 11.41\% BD-rate reduction.
+Combining both modules achieves a 14.90\% BD-rate reduction with a minimal increase in encoding and decoding latency.

 Additionally, we conduct experiments to evaluate the effect of entropy coding.
 The range coding~\cite{range-coding} is applied, consistent with previous learned image codecs~\cite{lic-balle2018variational, lic-elic, lalic, hpcm}.
 We train the prior distribution on the whole ImageNet dataset and evaluate the BD-rate reduction on the Kodak dataset.
 We find that applying entropy coding to the quantized indices only provides a marginal 0.90\% BD-rate reduction.
 This is because the distribution of indices show little statistical redundancy.
 Full R--D curve is provided in the supplementary material.